open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/JonathanKoerber.md

 ### __Software Development__

 #### Hello Team
-#### I'm a new grad from Western Govenors Univeristy.
+##### I'm a new grad from Western Govenors Univeristy.
 I am looking for an intern position that can apply my new skills and satisfy my
 curiosity in technology.
+Have a look at some other [projects](https://github.com/JonathanKoerber) that I've been working on.

 ---